 For dual lane loop ramps that require lane widths greater than 12' due to the appropriate design vehicle, up to 16' lane widths are acceptable.
 Full lane widths shall be maintained through the entire portion of the horizontal curve of the dual lane loop ramps.
-Provide a minimum of 1200' for acceleration before merging from two lanes to one lane on the tangent past the PT of the loop ramps.
-Provide 1,200' for acceleration before the final lane taper.
+For the NB on-ramp, Pprovide a minimum of 1200' 1,000' for acceleration before merging from two lanes to one lane on the tangent past the PT of the loop ramps.
+Provide 1,200' 1,000' for acceleration before the final lane taper.
+For the SB on-ramp, provide a minimum of 1,200' for acceleration before merging from two lanes to one lane on the tangent past the PT of the loop ramps.
+Provide 1,200' for acceleration before the final taper.
+In both the NB and SB directions, the ramps shall be fully tied into I-77 prior to either bridge (Eden Terrace to the North and the railroad bridge to the South).